Shahid Malik: International Development minister

 In his role as the UK Minister responsible for Humanitarian Affairs, Conflict and Security Operations he had responsibility for overseeing the response to humanitarian emergencies both natural and man-made.
-For example, it covered disasters such as cyclone Sidr in Bangladesh cyclone Nargis in Burma; and the Pakistan earthquake, as well as man-made challenges, which meant supporting the work in Afghanistan, Iraq as well as for example UNRWA, UNDP, UNICEF, WHO etc.
+For example, it covered disasters such as Cyclone Sidr in Bangladesh Cyclone Nargis in Burma; and the Pakistan earthquake, as well as man-made challenges, which meant supporting the work in Afghanistan, Iraq as well as for example UNRWA, UNDP, UNICEF, WHO etc.

 Some of the individual initiative's in countries were in partnership with other countries and were relatively sizeable for example he signed a £90m maternal and new born health programme in Pakistan which was designed to save the lives of an estimated 30,000 women and some 350,000 children.

 Malik was involved in the transition of Nepal out of civil war into an inclusive democracy.
 In this role he acted as an honest broker engaging with the Maoists leader Chairman Prachanda and the seven party alliance including PM Koirala.
-Other troubled areas that Malik engaged with as Humanitarian Minister included Darfur.

-In addition, Malik's focused his efforts on the Far East with visits and support to Vietnam, Indonesia Myanmar and Thailand.
+Other troubled areas that Malik engaged with included Darfur.
+In addition, Malik's focused his efforts on the Far East with visits and support to Vietnam and Indonesia.

-He signed the UK's first ten-year partnership agreement in the Middle East with the government of Yemen. and developed a MOU with the Islamic Development Bank.
+He signed the UK's first ten-year partnership agreement in the Middle East with the government of Yemen.
 He also served as an observer to both Palestinian Parliamentary and Presidential elections.

-He was responsible for the UK's work with the Asian Development Bank, Inter- American Development Bank and Caribbean Development Bank – serving as Governor on each (Chairman of the latter).

-In terms of UK civil society he was responsible for the distribution of £120 million per year to small NGOs as well as large ones such as the CAFOD, Red Cross, Oxfam, Action Aid, Christian Aid and Islamic Relief etc. He launched the UK's Youth volunteering schemes and others that linked the UK with the developing world and Co-Chaired the DFID/Trade Union Congress International Development Forum.
+In terms of UK civil society he was responsible for the distribution of £120 million per year to small NGOs as well as large ones such as the CAFOD, Red Cross, Oxfam, Action Aid, Christian Aid and Islamic Relief etc. He launched the UK's Youth volunteering schemes and others that linked the UK with the developing world and co-chaired the DFID/Trade Union Congress International Development Forum.